Pentarion/The-Lonely-Barbarian/README.md

+Release 1.0 is current version, use that instead of master.

 1. Install python (I used 3.9 but any version is probably fine) first.
 2. Add install directory to PATH
 3. Extract zip somewhere, and open that directory in terminal.